 There is an old saying that projects never fail because of bad software; projects fail because of bad project communication.
 This is absolutely true.
-Ironically, companies usually spend the vast majority of their time evaluating product features when deciding which BPMS to purchase.
-This is a common trap.
-Evaluating project teams and analyzing culture fit between companies for a new project is not nearly as easy to do as starting to do a feature checklist and a price comparison when selecting a product.
-Sure, this analysis is necessary.
-But we believe that if companies spent more time analyzing and organizing the implementation teams, understanding their implementation strategy and philosophy, and ensuring culture fit; implementation risk could be greatly reduced.
+Ironically, companies usually spend the vast majority of their time evaluating product features when deciding which BPMS to purchase-but this is a common trap.
+EInstead, your first step should include a rigorous analysis of project teams and culture fit.
+Once you've identified a list of harmonious candidates, you can start sifting through features and pricing.
+We believe that identifying the right culture fit is the lynchpin of success.
+Partnering with the right BPMS vendor significantly reduces implementation risk and paves the way for a frictionless journey.
 Even if the BPMS vendor and the implementation partner are different companies, the same truths hold.
-Worry about which product to pick, but pay equal or greater attention to analyzing who will do the implementation and how they plan to do it.
+Worry about which product to pick, but pay equal or greater attention to analyzing the company's values and methodologies to ensure they're in perfect sync with how your organization operates.